mahilab/Syntacts/build.md

 permalink: /build/
 ---

+## Overview

-The page will walk you through the process of building Syntacts from the C++ sources.
+This page will walk you through the process of building the Syntacts libraries and GUI from the C++ source files.
+Syntacts uses [CMake](https://cmake.org/) as its build system, which is scripted through a file named `CMakeLists.txt`.
+The build creates three binary objects:

+- `syntacts.lib` - the main Syntacts C++ static library
+- `syntacts-c.dll` - the Syntacts C dynamic library which serves the basis of the C# and Python bindings
+- `syntacts-gui.exe` the Syntacts GUI application

 ## Requirements

 - [git](https://git-scm.com/)
 - [CMake](https://cmake.org/)
 - C++17 Compiler (e.g. [MSVC](https://visualstudio.microsoft.com/vs/) or [Clang](https://clang.llvm.org/))

 ## Building on Windows